 Sedation dentistry is often advertised and publicized as the key to a good dental experience.
 It receives this claim based on its ability to help one relax and not remember.
-Studies differ on the amount of the population that needs sedation dentistry, but all agree that sedation dentistry is a great option for the highly, dental phobic.
+Studies differ on the amount of the population that needs oral and IV sedation dentistry, but all agree that sedation dentistry is a great option for the highly dental phobic.

-Sedation Dentistry Dallas, TX ~ For those who’ve “always hated going to the dentist.”
+IV Sedation Dentistry in Dallas, TX ~ For those who’ve “always hated going to the dentist.”

 As a dentist, I can’t count the number of times I have had a patient tell me the following: “No offense, doc, but I’ve always hated going to the dentist.”
 I never take offense, always smile, and immediately know that this patient is at the least a mild dental phobic.
 They are, at the least, nervous of any procedures and worried that something will hurt.

-Sometimes, the main fear, is fear of the unknown.
-Sometimes, they’ve had a bad past dental experience and believe that every experience in the future will be the same way.
+Sometimes, the main fear is fear of the unknown.
+Sometimes, they’ve had a bad past dental anxiety experience and believe that every experience in the future will be the same way.
 The truth is: It doesn’t have to be!
-With sedation dentistry, an anxious, dentist-hating, phobic can take a pill or two and simply drift into a sleepy state.
+With IV sedation dentistry, an anxious, dentist-hating, phobic can take a pill or two and simply drift into a sleepy state.

 The pills are given in the office often about 1 hour before the procedure.
 Once medicated, the patient will encounter a couple of effects.
 First, one will become very sleepy.
 I often tell patients that they will feel like they just got out of bed at 3 AM to go to the bathroom.

 They can’t wait to just lay back down and shut their eyes.
 Of course, just as at 3 AM, they can think and talk, but they may not remember much of the conversation in the morning.
-Sedation dentistry is very similar.
+Oral conscious sedation dentistry is very similar.
 One gets sleepy, calm, and often can’t remember a lot of what occurred.

 Here are a few things that people ask us when they come in for this procedure: